AlisaFox/C-projects/TinyShell/README.md

   - `limit` sets the upper limit for the allowed resource usage
     - used RLIMIT_AS: the maximum size of the process's virtual memory (address space) in bytes

- The last part is signal handling.
-Normally a program shuts off when you hit CTRL-C. That feature is turned off.
-Instead we ask user confirmation of shut down.
-CTRL-Z is just ignored.

  There are also a bunch of restrictions:
 - Cursor based movements are not supported
   - ex. after you typed in a command, you can't click in the middle of it and delete those middle characters